Reflected entropy in an evaporating black hole through non-isometric map: A model for two-sided black hole

-In the following, we will show how to compute the entanglement entropy of the radiations.
+In the following, we will show how to compute the entropy of radiations in the fundamental description.
 In our model, for a holographic map $\tilde{V}$, the corresponding unitary operator $\tilde{U}$ is not a random variable but a fixed value.
 However, when calculating some quantities with small fluctuations, we can average over $\tilde{U}$ to simplify the computation.
 Such quantities are referred to as the self-averaging quantities.
 The Rényi entropy we are going to calculate is a self-averaging quantity.
 After averaging, we may compute the von Neumann entropy by using the formula

 In the calculation, we need to take the average under the Haar measure.
 The integral under the Haar measure can be generally written as $\int dUf\left(U, U^\dagger\right)$ where $U$ and its conjugate transpose $U^\dagger$ are elements of the unitary group $U(N)$, and $dU$ is the Haar measure, satisfying the normalization condition: $\int dU = 1$.
 In order to obtain non-vanishing integrals under the Haar measure, we need to have the same number of $U$ and $U^\dagger$.
 For such integrals, we have: